-- ► Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner. - ► Each External Committee Member must agree to and sign a committee confidentiality statement.
+Other Confidentiality: Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner.
+Each External Committee Member must agree to and sign a committee confidentiality statement. commutee confidentianty statement.

-Committee Name: Community Advisory Committee (CAC) Charter Statement:
+Committee Name:Community Advisory Committee (CAC)Charter Statement: